When should I upgrade my travel camera? This is a question many of us ponder.

 If you want to take shots primarily of food you’ll need a camera with macro capabilities that performs well in lowlight situations.

-If you want to shoot sports, wildlife and urban scenes you’ll need a camera that has fast frames per second and extended zoom capabilities.
+For those shooting sports, wildlife and urban scenes you’ll need a camera that has fast frames per second and extended zoom capabilities.

 If you’re looking to get more into video you may consider features such as HD capabilities, movie modes and features such as time lapse or high speed capabilities.